taligentx/dscKeybusInterface/README.md

 * Status-MQTT-Homebridge: Processes the security system status and allows for control using Apple HomeKit, including the iOS Home app and Siri.
 This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) for HomeKit integration and demonstrates using the armed and alarm states for the HomeKit securitySystem object, zone states for the contactSensor objects, and fire alarm states for the smokeSensor object.

-  Note: homebridge-mqttthing seems to have a bug for the smokeSensor object, for now I've issued a fix:  [taligentx/homebridge-mqttthing](https://github.com/taligentx/homebridge-mqttthing)
+  Note: homebridge-mqttthing seems to have a bug for the smokeSensor object, I've fixed the bug and forked the repo until upstream is patched:  [taligentx/homebridge-mqttthing](https://github.com/taligentx/homebridge-mqttthing)

 * Status-MQTT-HomeAssistant: Processes the security system status and allows for control with [Home Assistant](https://www.home-assistant.io) via MQTT.
 This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as fire alarm and zone states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.